top of page

 Beki Hunt

-Following a non-traditional career path, Beki is an entrepreneur at heart.
-From owning a small neighbourhood café in Killarney to running vintage clothing and custom t-shirt shops in both Calgary and Vancouver, Beki settled in Taipei and set her sights on language instruction, studying Mandarin, and animal protection.
-She is the co-founder of the Taiwan Society for the Prevention of Cruelty to Animals and helped it rise from a small grassroots NGO to one of the most respected animal welfare organizations in Taiwan.
-After serving on the Board of Directors at Calgary Wildlife for nearly a year, Beki was thrilled to take on the Executive Director role and to be able to help spread awareness about wildlife protection and rehabilitation.
+co-founder of the Taiwan Society for the Prevention of Cruelty to Animals and helped it rise from a small grassroots NGO to one of the most respected animal welfare organizations in Taiwan.
+Beki's impact extends beyond borders, as she and her Taiwan SPCA team were recognized on a global scale for their advocacy efforts receiving the Lush Prize for Public Awareness.
+After returning to Canada, Beki served on the Board of Directors at Calgary Wildlife for nearly a year, and was thrilled to take on the Executive Director role and to be able to help the organization grow and spread awareness about human-wildlife coexistence and wildlife rehabilitation.

 Wildlife Rehabilitator